Gibberlings3/Documentation/readmes/readme.ajantisbg2.english.txt

 KNOWN ISSUES

--The replica of the Windspear Hills area in which the player gets teleported to rescue Ajantis still has the links to the Worldmap.
-Do *not* leave the area by these links, or the quest will be broken.

 -There are PID options that trigger a normal dialogue.
 This leads to a "break" in the dialogue where Ajantis says something like "yes, let us talk about this" but then follows an "END DIALOGUE" and depending on the script run some seconds could pass until the dialogue is triggered.
 This is intentional behavior.